| Title: | Fractional Weighted Bootstrap |

 The data consist of 1703 aircraft engines put into service over time.
 There were 6 failures and 1697 right-censored observations.
-These data were originally given in Abernethy et al. (1983) and were reanalyzed in Meeker and Escobar (1998, chap.8).
-The dataset used here specifically comes from Xu et al. (2020) and are used in a Weibull analysis of failure times.
+These data were originally given in Abernethy et al. (1983) and were reanalyzed in Meeker and Escobar (1998, Ch.
+8).
+The dataset used here specifically comes from Xu et al. (2020) and is used in a Weibull analysis of failure times.

 A data frame with 1703 rows and 2 variables: